We are home to 1700 students from 40 nationalities. We are inclusive and celebrate our diversity by welcoming students of all faiths.

 All money donated to our Scholarship Fund will be used only to fund Scholarships for students coming from homes where an SJI International education is out of reach.

-In 2016 we have awarded 7 overseas and 10 local Merit-Based Means-Tested Scholarships, along with 3 internal Scholarships, bringing the overall total of current Scholars to 48.
+In 2017 we have awarded 8 overseas and 6 local Scholarships, bringing the overall total of current Scholars to 38.
 A list of our current Scholars is here.

 Although the majority of our Scholarships are offered to deserving Singaporean students, we have also previously offered overseas scholarships to students from Thailand, Sri Lanka, Vietnam, East Timor, Myanmar and the Philippines.
-In 2017 we will welcome our first Cambodian Scholar.
+This year, we welcomed our first Cambodian Scholar.

 Help us to ensure that our community is built around the brightest minds – as it should be – so that we can maintain our unique value proposition: